-Findings were similar when one patient who switched to infliximab was excluded from the comparison group (Supplementary Figures 2 and 3).
+Findings were similar when one patient who switched to infliximab was excluded from the comparison group (Supplementary Figures 3 and 4).

-Next, we assessed AEs until eligibility for high-dose etanercept (Supplementary Figure 4 and Supplementary Table 3).
-During this period, the overall rate of AEs per visit was 0.55 in the high-dose group and 0.41 in the comparison group.
+Next, we assessed AEs until eligibility for high-dose etanercept (Supplementary Figure 5 and Supplementary Table 3).
+During this period, the overall rate of AEs per patient year was 3.26 in the high-dose group and 2.51 in the comparison group.
 Thus, the frequency of AEs was, numerically, already somewhat higher in the high-dose than in the comparison group before eligibility for etanercept dose-increase occurred.

 Discussion

 Although high-dose etanercept is used off-label in JIA-patients in clinical practice, supporting evidence is lacking.
 Therefore, we conducted a post-hoc analysis of the BeSt for Kids trial describing the clinical course of JIA-patients who received high-dose etanercept and of those who did not receive high-dose etanercept despite eligibility according to trial protocol.
-Parameters of disease-activity and the disease-burden developed similarly over time in both groups.
-AEs were numerically more frequent in the high-dose than in the comparison group.
-Overall, these results are not consistent with clear therapeutic benefit of high-dose etanercept.
+Parameters of disease-activity and the disease-burden developed largely similarly over time in both groups.
+No SAEs were seen after escalation to high-dose etanercept.
+Non-severe AEs were numerically more frequent in the high-dose than in the comparison group.